 - How should we be providing public works infrastructure and services that are resilient and sustainable?

-- Don’t stop there – what else is on your mind?
-We’re counting on you to show up eager to ask smart questions and to join your colleagues in imagining the future your communities deserve!
+Don’t stop there–what else is on your mind?
+We’re counting on you to show up eager to ask questions and to join your colleagues in imagining the future your communities deserve!

-APWA is committed to helping you learn from each other, and the Snow 2021 Education Program will include opportunities for you to make intentional connections.
+APWA is committed to helping you learn from each other, and the 2023 Snow Conference Education Program will include opportunities for you to make intentional connections.

 .1 CEU = 1 PDH (Professional Development Hour)

 The Professional Development Hour (PDH) is a term established by the National Council of Examiners for Engineering and Surveying (NCEES) “Continuing Professional Competency Guidelines” for Professional Engineers (PE).
 In these guidelines, NCEES defines the equivalency between CEUs and PDHs as: 0.1 CEU (1 hour of instruction) = 1 PDH.
-(Important note to Florida and New York Professional Engineers: APWA is an approved Florida Board of Professional Engineers provider of Continuing Education.
-The State of New York recognizes APWA as an approved training provider by virtue of APWA’s standing as an IACET Authorized Provider of CEUs.)
+(Important note to Florida and New York Professional Engineers: APWA is an approved Florida Board of Professional Engineers provider of continuing education.
+The State of New York recognizes APWA as an approved training provider because of APWA’s standing as an IACET Authorized Provider of CEUs.)